|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 a few GB) and input (larger than 100 MB per file).

-A. Copy files from Gluster into the working directory
+A. Copy files from Gluster into the working directory, from within the job

-The recommended method is to copy input or software into the working directory of the job, and use it from there, being careful to remove such files from the working directory before the completion of the job (so that they're not copied back to the submit server as perceived output).
+The recommended method is to have your job executable copy input or software from /mnt/gluster into the working directory of the job, and use it from there, being careful to remove such files from the working directory before the completion of the job (so that they're not copied back to the submit server as perceived output).
 An example is below:

 #!/bin/bash # # First, copy the compressed tar file from /mnt/gluster into the working directory, # and un-tar it to reveal your large input file(s) or directories: cp /mnt/gluster/username/large_input.tar.gz ./ tar -xzvf large_input.tar.gz # # Command for myprogram, which will use files from the working directory ./myprogram large_input.txt myoutput.txt # # Before the script exits, make sure to remove the file(s) from the working directory rm large_input.tar.gz large_input.txt # # END